akosgarai/projectcollection/README.md

 ### Application

-Application [http://127.0.0.1:3000/applications/](list page).
+Application [list page](http://127.0.0.1:3000/applications/).
 Click to "Create New Application" button.

 Example values for a staging application:
 - Owner email: email@address.com (It does not send email yet, this value is only stored in the applications table)